Tom Petty calls similarities to Sam Smith's 'Stay with Me' accidental

-LOS ANGELES, Jan 29 (Reuters) - U.S. rocker Tom Petty on Thursday said it was a “musical accident” that British singer Sam Smith’s breakout soul hit “Stay with Me” mirrored Petty’s 1989 hit song “I Won’t Back Down.”
+LOS ANGELES (Reuters) - U.S. rocker Tom Petty on Thursday said it was a “musical accident” that British singer Sam Smith’s breakout soul hit “Stay with Me” mirrored Petty’s 1989 hit song “I Won’t Back Down.”

 Petty, 64, played down a recent credit given to him and co-writer Jeff Lynne on Smith’s Grammy-nominated hit song, saying in a statement posted on his website that he had no hard feelings toward Smith and that “these things happen.”